bhisaac/5eFP/5eFP-SRD-V0.1.md

 - **MAX Wounds:** 3 + LEVEL
 - **Attack Bonus:** 4 + LEVEL

-Elites can represent persistant story elements requiring a number of PC actions over time to resolve.
-Elite mages represent intense story situations which dissipate qucikly once addressed.
+Elites can represent persistant story-elements requiring a number of PC actions over time to resolve.
+Elite mage story-elements are intense situations which dissipate qucikly once addressed.
 They resolve after 2 successful PC actions change it in some way.
 Regular elite story elements need 3 successful PC actions to resolve.

 ### Boss Stats
 - **MAX Wounds:** 4 + LEVEL
 - **Attack Bonus:** 4 + LEVEL

-A boss represents a tough situation as a story element, requiring coordinated efforts and usually several successful PC actions to overcome.
+A boss represents a harrowing situation as a story element, requiring coordinated efforts and usually several successful PC actions to overcome.
 A boss story-element requires 5 successful PC actions to resolve.

 ### Minion
 - **MAX Wounds:** 1